How do tumors grow and spread?

 The Mercurio group is interested in the initiation and progression of epithelial-derived tumors (carcinomas), especially aggressive, poorly differentiated tumors.
 Their research projects emphasize molecular cell biology but they derive from the analysis and clinical behavior of carcinomas.
 Researchers in this group are identifying mechanisms that account for the loss of differentiation and the highly aggressive behavior of these tumors, and exploiting these mechanisms to improve prognosis and therapy.
 A major focus of this work is to define mechanisms that control the genesis and function of cancer stem cells with an emphasis on the role of integrin and VEGF signaling.

-The Shaw lab investigates mechanisms by which carcinoma cells develop more aggressive behavior and acquire the ability to metastasize to secondary organs, with a focus on breast cancer.
-From a translational perspective, the goal of this work is to develop novel targets to predict or to treat metastatic cancer.
-The Shaw lab has had a longstanding interest in the IGF-1R/insulin signaling pathway, with a focus on the Insulin Receptor Substrate (IRS) proteins and the mechanism by which these essential signaling adaptors regulate tumor progression.
-A current focus in the lab is the role of the IRS proteins in cancer stem cells and their contribution to tumor metastasis.
+The Shaw lab investigates mechanisms by which carcinoma cells acquire the ability to metastasize, with a focus on breast cancer.
+We have had a longstanding interest in the Insulin Receptor Substrate (IRS) proteins and the mechanism by which these essential signaling adaptors regulate tumor progression.
+A current focus in the lab is understanding the structure of the IRS proteins to determine how they regulate tumor cell functions, such as cancer stem cell self-renewal and invasion, that contribute to metastasis.

 Aneuploidy, which represents a cellular state of having an abnormal number of chromosomes, is a hallmark of cancer.
 The degree of aneuploidy significantly correlates with tumor aggressiveness and poor clinical prognosis.
 The Torres lab uses yeast as a model organism to reveal how conserved cellular processes are affected by aneuploidy.
 These studies will significantly improve our understanding of the role of aneuploidy in tumor biology.